John Scott (British Army officer): Family

-On 5 November 1770, he married Lady Mary Hay, daughter of the Earl of Errol, then 16 years old; they were divorced in 1771.
+On 5 November 1770, he married Lady Mary Hay, daughter of James Hay, 15th Earl of Erroll, then 16 years old; they were divorced in 1771.
 It is mentioned in one source that she eloped with another man.

 He married secondly, on 5 June 1773 the Hon Margaret Dundas, daughter of Robert Dundas, of Arniston, the younger.
 They had three daughters: